CSC207-UofT/course-project-haunted-pyramid/res/Phase2/design_document.md

 A strategy pattern is implemented by the WorkSessionScheduler class, which sorts days and times according to an ordered list of day sorters, and comes up with unsorted schedules using a modifiable time getter.

 RecursiveEvent utilizes strategy pattern to get different 'rules' to recurse over events.
 Depending on the user choice, recursiveEvent can repeat a set of events a fixed amount of times, or repeat them over and over again between two dates.
-More ways of repetition can be added latter on by creating a class that implements the DateGetter interface and override the method listOfDatesInCycles, which returns a list of repetitions of input events, given the repetition 'rule' of this new class.
+More ways of repetition can be added latter on by creating a class that implements the DateGetter interface and override the method listOfEventsInTheCycles, which returns a list of repetitions of input events, given the repetition 'rule' of this new class.

 - Factory Method Pattern